 Developed by: Committee on Obstetric Anesthesia

-The American Society of Anesthesiologists (ASA) offers this statement to provide anesthesiologists with evidence based information so they may appropriately counsel nursing mothers undergoing surgery who are concerned about adverse neonatal effects from medication exposure via breastmilk.
-The committee reviewed existing guidelines and reviews on the concentration of anesthetic drugs in breast milk to produce the overview and recommendations included in this statement.1-6
+The American Society of Anesthesiologists (ASA) offers this statement to provide anesthesiologists with evidence-based information so they may appropriately counsel nursing patients undergoing surgery who are concerned about adverse neonatal effects from medication exposure via breastmilk.
+The committee reviewed existing guidelines and data on the concentration of anesthetic drugs in breast milk to produce the overview and recommendations included in this statement.1-7

 Background:

-In the past it was recommended that women discard breastmilk (“pump and dump”) immediately after surgery before resuming breastfeeding.
+In the past it was recommended that lactating patients discard breastmilk (“pump and dump”) immediately after surgery before resuming breastfeeding.
 This outdated recommendation was made before data was available on the accumulation of drugs in breastmilk yet is still widely circulated on the internet, creating considerable confusion among patients and providers.
-Although many lactating patients presenting for surgical procedures are prepared to pump and dump, patients routinely ask their anesthesiologist for information and recommendations on when they may safely resume breastfeeding.
+Although many lactating patients presenting for surgical procedures are prepared to “pump and dump,” patients routinely ask their anesthesiologist for information and recommendations on when they may safely resume breastfeeding.
+Anesthesiologists should be prepared to discuss current recommendations for breastfeeding safety following anesthesia.8

 Anesthesia Drugs and Breastmilk:

-A commonly accepted method used to express neonatal drug exposure is the relative infant dose (RID).7 The RID provides an indication of relative neonatal exposure by taking into account maternal and infant weight as well as the concentration of drug in breastmilk and indicates the percentage of drug in the baby relative to mother.
-RID levels less than 10% are generally considered safe.
-While certain opioids (i.e., codeine and tramadol) and drug classes (i.e., amphetamines, chemotherapy agents, ergotamines and statins) are not recommended in breastfeeding mothers, nearly all anesthetic drugs have RID values significantly less than 10% (see Table).
+A commonly accepted method used to express infant exposure to maternal medications via consumption of breastmilk is the relative infant dose (RID).9 The RID provides an indication of relative exposure by taking into account maternal and infant weight, concentration of drug in breastmilk, absorption of the drug, thereby indicating the percentage of drug in the infant relative to mother.
+RID levels less than 10% are generally considered safe for the infant.
+While certain opioids (i.e., codeine and tramadol) and certain drug classes (i.e., amphetamines, chemotherapy agents, ergotamines and statins) are not recommended in breastfeeding patients, nearly all anesthetic drugs have RID values significantly less than 10% (see Table).
 An exception is morphine, which has an RID of approximately 9%.
 Even so, countless women who are breastfeeding have received morphine following surgical procedures without incident.
-Despite an excellent safety record it makes sense to attempt to reduce narcotic requirements in lactating women by using a multimodal approach to treat postoperative pain.8 Further, because pain interferes with successful breastfeeding, women should not avoid pain medicines after surgery when needed.
-The FDA advises that breastfeeding mothers not receive codeine or tramadol, both of which are metabolized by CP3D6.
-Due to pharmacogenetic variability, there is a risk of neonatal opioid overdose if an “ultra-metabolizer” mother breastfeeds a “slow metabolizer” neonate 9.
+Despite an excellent safety record, it makes sense to attempt to reduce opioid requirements in lactating patients by using a multimodal approach to treat postoperative pain.10 Further, because pain interferes with successful breastfeeding, patients should not avoid pain medicines after surgery when needed.
+The FDA advises that breastfeeding persons not receive the prodrugs codeine or tramadol, both of which are metabolized to their active forms by the CYP2D6 enzyme.
+Due to pharmacogenetic variability, there is a risk of neonatal opioid overdose if an “ultra-metabolizer” mother breastfeeds a “slow metabolizer” neonate11.

 Recommendations: